Menu

 Choose from one, or even more, of the following.
 Alternatively, choose something of your own – get creative!

-• Produce a PowerPoint about the Jurassic coast.
+• Produce a PPT about WWII

 How you can support your child at home:

-• Learn tables facts up to 12 x 12 and associated division facts
+• Learn tables facts up to 12 x 12 and associated division facts – quick recall is essential!

 • Ensure that your child reads at least 5 times a week and has the opportunity to discuss their reading with you.
 Please could you ensure this is recorded in their reading record.